 The total consideration paid to AIG, excluding the special distribution of \$600.0 million paid by ILFC to AIG on May 13, 2014, had a value of approximately \$7.0 billion based on AerCap's closing price per share of \$46.59 on May 14, 2014.
 On the Closing Date, immediately after completing the ILFC Transaction, all of ILFC's assets were transferred substantially as an entirety to AerCap Trust, a legal entity formed on February 5, 2014, and AerCap Trust assumed substantially all of the liabilities of ILFC.
-AICDC, a wholly-owned subsidiary of AerCap Trust.
+AICDC, a wholly-owned subsidiary of AerCap Ireland, and ILFC, an indirect subsidiary of AerCap Trust, are the sole beneficiaries of AerCap Trust.